isbobby/isbobby.github.io/2-os/2-scheduling/2-1-lde/1-lde.md

 This is done by setting up a **trap table** - the OS informs the hardware of the locations of **trap handlers**, the hardware stores the location of these handlers until the machine is rebooted.
 ### system calls
 We cannot allow calling program to access OS via direct addressing as it will allow malicious program to call **any code** in the OS.
 Instead, a **system-call number** is assigned to each system call.
-The OS will examine this number, ensures that' it is valid, and execute the corresponding code.
+The OS will examine this number, ensures that it is valid, and execute the corresponding code.
 This indirection serves as a protection against program invoking any OS routine by specifying the memory address.
 ### visualising protocol
 ![](syscall_trap.png)
 ## Problem - Process Switching
-In the above simple model of direct execution, the process is running on the CPU.
-As the process is the sole occupant of the CPU resource, the OS isn't running and it can't execute swap out the process.
-Essentially, the problem is about how can the OS regain control of the CPU.
+In the above simple model of direct execution, the process becomes the sole occupant of the CPU, which means the OS cannot execute on the CPU and swap out the process.
+The problem here is about letting OS regain control of the CPU.

-There are two approaches in doing so
+There are two ways to do it
 1. cooperative - leaving the process to initiate system call to swap itself out
 2. non-cooperative - OS takes control to swap